 Funding is granted once evidence of learning has been approved by the local education team on receipt of the documentation at the end of the year.
 Whilst funding is based on the number of WGPET members attending (£75/member/year), practices are encouraged to involve the whole healthcare team and use in-house expertise to meet the learning needs of all team members.

-- Nominate a Practice PEAS Lead who will liase with WGPET
+- Nominate a Practice PEMS Lead who will liase with WGPET

 - Fill in the application form and return to Karen Whalley.
 This date is the start of the 12 month period.